rustyeddy/rustyeddy.com/content/iot-project/collection-station/_index.md

 ### Network Connectivity

-The most attractive part of the esp32, in my opinion is the built in networking.
+The most attractive part of the esp32 in my opinion are the networking capabilities for wireless networking.
 Bluetooth Lightweight Edition (BLE) and ubiquitos Wifi are built right on the esp32 itself.

-The chip will come with an adequate antenna that will be strong enough for local connections.
-However, longer distance connections can be had by adding a better antenna.

 #### Mesh Networks